albertogg/albertogg.github.com/content/blog/2015-07-18-dockerfile-for-ruby-applications.md

 ---
-categories:
-- blog
 date: 2015-07-18T00:00:00Z
-description: |
-  Create a Dockerfile for Ruby applications or use this one like a base for your applications.
-It's based on Ubuntu 14.04
-tag: blog
 title: Dockerfile for Ruby applications
 slug: /dockerfile-for-ruby-applications/
+description: |-
+  Create a Dockerfile for Ruby applications or use this one like a base for your applications.
+It's based on Ubuntu 14.04.
+categories:
+  - DevOps
+tags:
+  - Docker
+  - Ruby
+  - Ubuntu
 ---

 There are different ways you can deploy your Ruby applications in a Docker